 Description:

 The worst part about owning cars?
-Taking them to the dealership due to a little noise, only to come out having to take out a second mortgage to fix numerous other problems you didn't know you had.
+Taking your car to the dealership due to a little noise, only to come out having to take out a second mortgage to fix numerous other problems you didn't know you had.
 My dad and I loved to fix the problems ourselves.
 We bonded over brake discs, exhaust pipes, and just about anything that rattled and squeaked the way it wasn't supposed to.
 Working to solve these mechanical problems really developed my critical thinking and reasoning to be able to deduce a larger problem from a few symptomatic indicators.
 Practicing working algorithmically or using heuristics I found ways to solve the problems in cars and other facets of my life.

-AMCAS Work and Activities example #38
+AMCAS Work and Activities Example #38

-AMCAS Work and Activities example #39
+AMCAS Work and Activities Example #39

 AMCAS Work and Activities Examples: Leadership

-AMCAS Work and Activities example #40
+AMCAS Work and Activities Example #40

 AMCAS Work and Activities Examples: Social Justice and Advocacy

-AMCAS Work and Activities example #41
+AMCAS Work and Activities Example #41

-AMCAS Work and Activities example #42
+AMCAS Work and Activities Example #42

 FAQs